APNIC-Labs/draft-kskroll-sentinel/README.md

    invalid.example.com record is bogus, and none of his resolvers will resolve it).
 He is able to fetch both of the other resources - from this he knows (see the logic below) that he is using legacy, non- validating resolvers.
-The KSK sentinel method cannot not provided him with a definitive answer.
+The KSK sentinel method cannot provided him with a definitive answer.

    Dave's resolvers implement the sentinel method, and have picked up the new KSK.
 For the same reason as Charlie, he cannot fetch the

-Huston, et al.           Expires August 15, 2018                [Page 4]
+Huston, et al.           Expires August 16, 2018                [Page 4]

 Internet-Draft         DNSSEC Trusted Key Sentinel         February 2018